 \section{Abstract}

-Vector autoregressions (VARs) are popular in analyzing economic time series.
+Vector autoregressions (VARs) are popular model for analyzing multivariate economic time series.
 However, VARs can be over-parameterized if the numbers of variables and lags are moderately large.
-Tensor VAR, a recent solution to overparameterization, treats the coefficient matrix as a third-order tensor and estimates the corresponding tensor decomposition to achieve parsimony.
-In this paper, the inference of Tensor VARs is inspired by the literature on factor models.
-Firstly, we determine the rank by imposing the Multiplicative Gamma Prior to margins, i.e. elements in the decomposition, and accelerate the computation with an adaptive inferential scheme.
-Secondly, to obtain interpretable margins, we propose an interweaving algorithm to improve the mixing of margins and introduce a post-processing procedure to solve column permutations and sign-switching issues.
-In the application of the US macroeconomic data, our models outperform standard VARs in point and density forecasting and yield interpretable results consistent with the US economic history.
+Tensor VAR, a recent solution to over-parameterization, treats the coefficient matrix as a third-order tensor and estimates the corresponding tensor decomposition to achieve parsimony.
+In this paper, we employ the Tensor VAR structure with a CANDECOMP/PARAFAC (CP) decomposition and conduct Bayesian inference to estimate parameters.
+Firstly, we determine the rank by imposing the Multiplicative Gamma Prior to the tensor margins, i.e. elements in the decomposition, and accelerate the computation with an adaptive inferential scheme.
+Secondly, to obtain interpretable margins, we propose an interweaving algorithm to improve the mixing of margins and identify the margins using a post-processing procedure.
+In an application to the US macroeconomic data, our models outperform standard VARs in point and density forecasting and yield a summary of the dynamic of the US economy.